matbor/mqtt2chrome/README.md

 mqtt2chrome
 ===========

-by @bordignon, Feb 2014 and with help from @clawsicus
+by @bordignon, and with help from @clawsicus

 You can do what you want with the code as long as you provide attribution back to me and don’t hold me liable!